-Your family or small group will embark on the adventure of a lifetime, accompanied by English-speaking guides at every step, beginning with your arrival in historic Rome, where you will see the Roman Forum and Coliseum, the great art and sacred sites of the Vatican – and much more of what makes Rome "The Eternal City."
+You will embark on the adventure of a lifetime, accompanied by English-speaking guides at every step, beginning with your arrival in historic Rome, where you will see the Roman Forum and Coliseum, the great art and sacred sites of the Vatican – and much more of what makes Rome "The Eternal City."
 Heading north to Tuscany, you'll immerse yourself in the incomparable beauty of Florence, including the Uffizi Gallery and its "greatest hits of art" collection, followed by a tour of the Chianti region, including lunch at a wine-producing villa and a trip to Pisa to see the eponymous Tower.
 Continuing north, you will enjoy walking and boat tours of the magnificent Cinque Terre, Italy's little Riviera, before heading back to the eternal city.

-• Private Mercedes transfers to and from the airport and train stations
+- Private driver transfers to and from airports and train stations

-• Business class seats on high-speed trains
+- Reserved business class seats on high-speed trains

-• Private tour of the Roman Forum and Coliseum
+- Private Tour of the Roman Forum and Coliseum

-• Private tour of the Piazza della Signoria and Uffizi Gallery
+- Private Tour of the Piazza della Signoria and Uffizi Gallery

-DAY 1: Welcome to Rome!
+Day 1: Welcome to Rome!
+Introductory Dolce Vita Tour

-Your driver will waiting for you at Rome’s Leonardo Da Vinci Airport and will escort you by private car to your boutique hotel in Rome.
+Your driver will waiting for you at Rome’s Leonardo Da Vinci Airport and will escort you to your hotel in Rome.
 After relaxing, you will be picked up by your private for your “Dolce Vita” Tour, when you’ll uncover the secrets locked in Bernini’s work, marvel at the Pantheon, the best preserved ancient Roman monument, toss a coin in the Trevi Fountain to ensure your return to the Eternal City, and simply enjoy Rome’s charming streets in a leisurely Italian fashion.
 By the end of the tour, you will realize that your guide has not only shown you around Rome, but has taught you how to get around Rome almost like a native.

-Walk in the footsteps of the ancient Romans at the Coliseum, one of the largest structures of the ancient world, where Romans once gathered to watch gladiator games, animal contests, and even reenactments of sea battles.
+Your guide will pick you up at your hotel and accompany you to the Coliseum, one of the ancient world's largest structures, where Romans once gathered to watch gladiator games, animal contests, and even reenactments of sea battles.
+A massive stone amphitheater that seated an estimated 60,000 spectators, it was built in only eight years.
 Your guide will tell you about its design and construction, political purposes, fighters (both willing and unwilling), and eventual demise as an arena.
-At the Imperial Roman Forum, you will hear about the myths and religions of ancient Rome as you wander through the ruins of meeting halls and temples.
-The most ancient Latin text ever found, the Lapis Niger (“black stone”), can also be found here, in a foundation of a column.
-Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of ancient Rome, from which you can enjoy a wonderful view of the Imperial Forum and of modern Rome as well.
+At the Imperial Roman Forum, you will hear about the myths and religions of ancient Rome as you wander through the ruins of meeting halls and temples, such as that of the Vestal Virgins, who maintained Vesta’s sacred fire and were considered to be almost goddesses.
+The most ancient Latin text ever found, the Lapis Niger (“black stone”), can also be found in the Forum, in the foundation of a column.
+Your tour will end on the Capitoline Hill, the smallest and most important of the seven hills of ancient Rome, which offers a wonderful view of the city and the Forum.

 Your guide will pick you up at your hotel for this signature Your Own Italy tour of the Vatican Museum and St. Peter’s Basilica.
 The art of the Vatican is among the most recognizable in the world.
 Your guide knows the tantalizing background of these Renaissance masterpieces, the geniuses who created them, and the powers who commissioned them.
 In the stunning Raphael Rooms you will see the famous “School of Athens” fresco that depicts influential thinkers of ancient Greece mingling with Raphael himself and some of his contemporaries.
 In the Sistine Chapel, below the largest and most renowned fresco in the world, your guide will explain how this work came to be painted and the messages Michelangelo his within it.
 From here you will head to St. Peter’s Basilica, the largest Catholic church in the world, where you can see Michelangelo’s magnificent Pietà, Bernini’s unparalleled altar canopy, and the tombs of the Popes, including that of John Paul II.